scikit-build/scikit-build-core/README.md

 # set.
 editable.rebuild = false

+# Extra args to pass directly to the builder in the build step.
+build.tool-args = []

 # The components to install.
 If empty, all default components are installed.
 install.components = []